Shwetangshu/Codeforces_Solutions/README.md

 ## Structure

-Each solution is organized by problem ID and name.
+Each solution is organized by problem ID and name in format "ID_NAME".

 ## Usage